 - minced garlic

-- fresh cilantro leaves - hey, I'm not gonna stock you if you want to add it!
+- fresh cilantro leaves - hey, I'm not gonna stop you if you want to add it!

 - a dash of hot sauce - we all have our favorite brands.
 I'm gonna go with Chalula!